POLICIES AND PROCEDURES … EVERYONE’S FAVORITE!

 CBNW COVID Plan

-Please go to our COVID Policies page and read through our COVID-19 Handbook and all of our policies and procedures that are new to our fall programs.
+Please go to our COVID Policies page and read through our COVID-19 Handbook and all of our policies and procedures that are new to our programs.

 Once all registration requirements are met, confirmation emails/letters will be sent out confirming camper session assignment.
 We will do our best to place your camper in your preferred session.
 However, final placement in sessions may depend upon availability and suitability of the camper to the specified session.

 Although we can accommodate 28 campers per session, we are limited to the number of campers we can accept, per session, with conditions that require the use of wheelchairs, tube feeding, and other types of specialized care.

 While the CBNW Team works tirelessly to provide the camp experience for all, we reserve the right to refuse or cancel enrollment of any applicant, for any reason.